 Up: Home Page of Bernd Krauskopf

 Informal enquiries and expressions of interest should be addressed to firstname.lastname@example.org and/or email@example.com.

 The Dodd-Walls Centre for Photonic and Quantum Technologies was established in 2014 as a multi-institution and multidisciplinary centre of research excellence by the NZ government.
 Our goal is to pursue world-leading research into all aspects of light-matter interactions from the fundamentals of quantum information theory to sensor development for NZ industry.
 The University of Auckland as the major research University within NZ is playing a major role in the DWC.
 This project will be part of the theme Sources and Components at The University of Auckland.

-Copyright (c) 2017 by Bernd Krauskopf.
+Copyright (c) 2018 by Bernd Krauskopf.